 If you are forced to cancel your booking, you must notify NBD immediately by telephone and send written confirmation by email or recorded delivery post, signed by the person who made the booking.
 The cancellation will be effective from the date written confirmation is received by NBD.
 If the reason for cancellation is within the terms of the NBD cancellation protection (see below), you will receive a refund of monies paid less a cancellation administration fee of £35.
 If the reason for cancellation falls outside its terms, NBD will make a charge:

 (a) cancellation 70 days or more prior to start date: NBD will retain the initial payment only.
 If you have not paid the full initial payment shown in your booking confirmation at the time of booking, you must pay the shortfall;

 (b) cancellation less than 70 days before start date (or if NBD cancels because you fail to pay the balance of the holiday price as required by para 3) – you will be liable to pay the whole balance less any hire charges NBD may be able to recover by re-letting the boat.
 It is not possible to make refunds for any services booked but not used.

 Qualifying Reasons for Cancellation of your Holiday that fall within the NBD cancellation protection:

-Death, illness, bodily injury, pregnancy or childbirth providing pregnancy commences after the insurance is effected.
+Death, serious illness, serious bodily injury, pregnancy or childbirth providing pregnancy commences after the insurance is effected.
 Jury service, witness call.

 Travel restrictions relating to a pandemic event affecting either your or NBD.